 Or maybe I should extol Nordstrom again because they won't put up decorations until Thanksgiving Day.

 Sorry, there is one basic reason all retailers should do this.
 Wallets.

-Most people have a mental budget of what they will spend for the holidays; for decorations, for gifts for the family, for the teachers/coaches, for the office - the works.
+Most customers have a mental budget of what they will spend for the holidays; for decorations, for gifts for the family, for the teachers/coaches, for the office - the works.

 The sooner those customers have spent money earmarked for holiday purchases, the less they will spend when it comes the traditional time to think about buying holiday gifts.

-And that's the opportunity for all retailers to put out their holiday merchandise now.
+And that's the opportunity for all merchants to put out their holiday merchandise now.

 This isn't something new but it is something smaller retailers have resisted and I suggest they get on board.